 CoE Carbon Fiber (ACS) Handling & Machining Safety Training: Required for any person working with Carbon Fiber (ACS) materials in the College of Engineering.

 CoE Electrical Safety Training: Recommended for all lab researchers in the College of Engineering.

 CoE Battery Safety and Disposal Training: Recommended for all lab researchers in the College of Engineering.

 Compressed Gas Cylinder Training: This interactive course covers how to work safely with compressed gas cylinders.
 Topics include storage, transport, the parts of cylinders and regulators, air monitoring, and the hazards of specific types of gases (e.g. flammable, pyrophoric, corrosive, toxic).

 Dry Ice Awareness Training: Dry ice poses unique hazards to those who may work with or around it.
 These training slides will review hazards and ways to minimize them.

 Performing a Risk Assessment: This course covers experimental hazards, the “what if” approach, probabilities, and the hierarchy of controls.
 Participants will choose at least one risk assessment to complete from a given list of procedures.
 Participants may also choose to submit a risk assessment for an experiment conducted in their own laboratory and receive feedback about it from EH&S.

 Compressed Gas Piping for Research Operations: This course covers many aspects of using compressed gases safely in research labs.
 From common problems with manifolds, pipe supports, and connections to transferring gases and selecting/installing appropriate tubing.
-Training for 2023 will be schedule soon.
+Training for 2023 has been completed, next training will occur August 2024.
 Please check back for updates.